-Immaculate Motsi-Omoijiade is a PhD researcher at the University of Warwick.
+Immaculate Motsi-Omoijiade is a Research Fellow at the Lloyds Banking Group Centre for Responsible Business, University of Birmingham.
 She holds a Masters in Public Policy (Economics) from the National University of Singapore and a Masters in Law from the University of Warwick.
+Immaculate is completing her PhD in Blockchain and Cryptocurrency/Cryptoasset Regulation at the University of Warwick, School of Law.
 Immaculate’s research on cryptocurrency regulation examines the structure of global cryptocurrency markets and transaction flows; provides a cross-jurisdictional analysis of current regulatory approaches, with a focus on cryptocurrency financial intermediaries, and provides empirically informed recommendations for the regulation of cryptocurrency.
 In addition to her research activities, Immaculate is a member of the Whitechapel Think Tank, the UK Digital Currency Association and has been a member of the UK National Technical Committee on Blockchain Standards.